onkar-chaudhary/Taxi-fare-prediction/README.md

 **Stage 1**
 - Project proposal is made for the company
-- a PACE strategy model has been developed
+- A PACE strategy model has been developed

 **Stage 2**
--Basic data preparation is performed to describe the data and pre data cleaning stage is performed -PACE strategy is updated
+- Basic data preparation is performed to describe the data and pre data cleaning stage is performed
+- PACE strategy is updated
--Executive summary prepared to keep stakeholders upto date and help fellow co-workers (hypothetical) follow along easily
+- Executive summary prepared to keep stakeholders upto date and help fellow co-workers (hypothetical) follow along easily